 Write for us

 To pitch us, email editors@thesicktimes.org.
-We generally respond to pitches within two weeks; if your pitch is more time-sensitive, include that in the subject line.
+We generally respond to pitches within three weeks; if your pitch is more time-sensitive, include that in the subject line.

 These stories usually share newsworthy information and involve interviews and/or other methods of gathering this information, such as researching scientific papers, analyzing data, or investigative reporting.